-The woods adjacent to the school on any side, including across the road, and the parking lots are off limits during the school day.
-Students may not be in the parking lots except when arriving to or departing from school or a school function.
+The woods adjacent to the school on any side, including across the road, and the parking lots are off limits during the school day, with the exception of senior off-campus lunch privileges.
+Students may not be in the parking lots except when arriving at or departing from school or a school function.